omshri22121999/code-hub/Problems/maximize-lcm/maximize-lcm.md

-## Maximize LCM
+# Maximize LCM

-You are given an integer sequence A with length N. In one move, you are allowed to choose one element of this sequence and change it to an arbitrary integer.
-Compute the minimum number of moves needed to make the sequence a permutation of the integers 1 through N.
+Chef is becoming bored with the recent lockdown caused by the coronavirus outbreak.
+To pass some time, he has started learning cryptography.
+He is very excited to see different types of keys used in cryptography and decided to invent a new type of a key.

+First, Chef made a sequence of integers A1,A2,…,AN, which lie between 1 and M inclusive.
+After a lot of sleepless nights, he has decided that his key will be the LCM of this sequence, but he is not satisfied ― he wants to make his key as large as possible.
+In order to do that, he wants to append exactly one more integer to the sequence.
+This integer must also lie between 1 and M inclusive.

+Help Chef maximise the key.
+Find the integer which Chef should append to the sequence in order to make the key (the LCM of elements of the resulting sequence) as large as possible.
+If there are multiple solutions, choose the smallest among the integers to append which maximise the LCM.

-### Input
+## Input

 - The first line of the input contains a single integer T denoting the number of test cases.
 The description of T test cases follows.
-- The first line of each test case contains a single integer N.
+- The first line of each test case contains two space-separated integers N and M.
 - The second line contains N space-separated integers A1,A2,…,AN.

-### Output
+## Output

-For each test case, print a single line containing one integer — the minimum required number of moves.
+For each test case, print a single line containing one integer ― the smallest value of the new element which maximises the LCM.

-### Example Input
+## Example Input

 ```
 2
-4
+3 2
-1 2 3 3
+2 1 2
-3
+4 7
-2 6 2
+2 5 6 3
 ```

-### Example Output
+## Example Output

 ```
 1
-2
+7
 ```